Configuration

 Bee Service Default Directories (Package Manager Install)

 When installed using a package manager, Bee is set up to run as a service with default data and configuration directories set up automatically during the installation.
 The examples below include default directories for Linux and macOS.
-You can find the complete details of default directories for different operating systems in the bee.yaml
+You can find the complete details of default directories for different operating systems in the bee.yaml files included in the packaging folder of the Bee repo.

 - Linux